-Unity Radio, is extremely proud to broadcast Punch Records, Black History Month, Musical Icons series, commencing on the 1stof October and running until the 31st of October.
-Listen in each day, at Breakfast and Drive Time, as Punch Records presenters take you on a journey to discover and celebrate the greatest influences and pioneers in Black music as we travel through the decades.
+Unity Radio, is extremely proud to broadcast Punch Records, Black History Month, Musical Icons series, commencing on Monday 2nd of October and running until Friday 27th of October.
+Listen in each weekday across daytime at 08.30 with Omnibus editions at 12.30, 15.30 and 18.30.
+Follow us across the month as Punch Records take you on a journey to discover and celebrate the greatest influences and pioneers in Black music as we travel through the decades.